depeperwinkel

 Save:

-- keep your cloves in closed packaging
+- save your cloves in closed packaging

 - preferably store in a dark, dry and cool place

-- best before October 2025 (10/25)
+- best before June 2027 (06-2027)

 Batch number

-The batch number helps us trace which supply an item comes from.
-It is stated on the packing slip and the invoice
+The batch number helps us track which batch an item originates from.
+It's listed on the packing slip and invoice.